Terms & Conditions

 - All information regarding the lots in the catalogue are statements of opinion only and shall never imply any guarantees as to the correctness of any information supplied either verbally or in writing about any lot.

 - All goods are sold without any warranties whatsoever.
-The auctioneer shall not be liable in any way for any errors in inaccuracies in the description or identification of the goods.
+The auctioneer shall not be held liable in any way for any errors in inaccuracies in the description or identification of the goods.
 It is the buyer’s responsibility to check the goods on the day of viewing determined by the auctioneer before placing a bid on that particular item.

 - As soon as a lot has been knocked down, ownership and risk shall be passed to the bidder and no complaints will be considered thereafter.